Metacor/Minecraft-Speedrun-Guide/readme.md

 ### **Stronghold Navigation**
 *read the [Overworld, Part 2 - Tips & Tricks](https://github.com/Metacor/Minecraft-Speedrun-Guide#the-overworld-part-2-1) section for more Navigation Techniques*
-* Start at the Starter Staircase and Navigate through the Stronghold until you reach the Portal Room
+* Begin at the Starter Staircase and Navigate through the Stronghold until you reach the Portal Room
 	* *if you entered from somewhere else, go through [backwards Doors](https://i.imgur.com/ZZP3PuP.webp) until you find the Starter Staircase*
 	* *all staircases lead **up** to the Starter Staircase, so if you find one always go up*
-* Enter the Portal Room → Run up the Stairs → Place a Block in the Lava → Stand on it → Complete the End Portal
+* Enter the Portal Room → Run up the stairs → Place a Block in the Lava → Stand on it → Complete the End Portal
 	* *when you place the final Eye of Ender into the End Portal Frames, you will be instantly teleported to the End*

 <br/>